Rashek-R/Resizing-the-Root-Partition-on-an-AWS-Linux-Instance/README.md

 # Resizing-the-Root-Partition-on-an-AWS-Linux-Instance
-## The AWS elastic volumes allow online resizing of the volumes without any downtime of your applications.
+## The AWS elastic volumes allow online resizing of the root volumes without any downtime of your applications.
 This is very useful for production applications.
-Here is the step-by-step tutorial to resize the EBS volume on the EC2 instance and grow the partition size.
+Here is the steps to resize the root volume on the EC2 instance.

 Step 1: Go to the EC2 service in the AWS console and click on the server-specific volume by selecting the EC2 server > Storage > volume ID